Legislative Efforts to Promote Beneficial Ownership Transparency

-The Coalition for Integrity is advocating for an end to anonymous companies because they allow corruption to flourish.
-Help by writing to members of Congress urging them to pass legislation that could help end abuse by anonymous companies.
+The Coalition for Integrity is advocating for an end to anonymous companies because they allow corruption to flourish and permit unknown persons to influence elections at all levels of government.
+There are currently six bills in Congress to increase beneficial ownership transparency in different ways.
+Support these efforts by writing to members of Congress urging them to pass one or more of these proposals.
 We’ve drafted a template for you below.

 - Fraud and Abuse: Anonymous companies have been used to steal money from the elderly and other citizens in the U.S. Companies contracting with the federal government have also used anonymous companies to defraud the government.
 In 2014, for example, a federal defense contractor, Supreme Foodservice, pleaded guilty to defrauding the government by creating a fake company to act as a middle man and mark up the price of food and drinks sold to the military.

 - Election Financing: The 2016 campaign was the most expensive on record and there are reports that anonymous companies funneled money into Super PACs and independent social welfare organizations, which then spent millions of dollars on issue advertising.
 This makes it difficult to discern the identities of the players seeking to influence the elections.
 In previous elections, anonymous companies have been used to disguise campaign contributions.